Personal Profile

 Research Interests

-Buddhism in sinophone societies, ethnic Chinese migration and diaspora, Buddhist transnationalism, multiple modern religiosities, Buddhism and global modernity, multi-sited ethnography
+Buddhism social engagements, Buddhism in sinophone societies, Buddhist transnationalism, multiple modern religiosities, Buddhism and global modernity, Buddhist spiritual care, Buddhism and queerness, multi-sited ethnography

 Education